 The Trust's principal risks and the mitigating controls are reflected in the Board Assurance Framework ('BAF').
-The BAF is maintained by the Trust's Performance and Assurance group and formally reviewed by the Quality and Performance Committee ('Q&P').
+The BAF is currently maintained by the Trust's Performance and Assurance group and formally reviewed by the Quality and Performance Committee ('Q&P').

-The Audit Committee considered the review performed by Q&P. It questioned directly the Director of Performance and Assurance as to the system for the regular re-assessment of the principal risks and mitigating controls reflected in the BAF.
+The Audit Committee considered the review performed by Q&P. It questioned directly the Director of Commissioning and Quality Assurance as to the system for the regular reassessment of the principal risks and mitigating controls reflected in the BAF.